espressif/esp-idf/docs/en/api-guides/fatal-errors.rst

         Debug exception reason: Stack canary watchpoint triggered (task_name)

-    This error indicates that application has written past the end of the stack of ``task_name`` task.
+    This error indicates that the application has written past the end of the stack of the task with name ``task_name``.
 Note that not every stack overflow is guaranteed to trigger this error.
-It is possible that the task writes to stack beyond the stack canary location, in which case the watchpoint will not be triggered.
+It is possible that the task writes to memory beyond the stack canary location, in which case the watchpoint will not be triggered.

 .. only:: CONFIG_IDF_TARGET_ARCH_RISCV